paulo-bettencourt/auth-login-docker-nx-angular-jasmine-karma/README.md

 ## Description and technologies used

-This is an Authentication App, coded with the following technologies:
+This GitHub repository contains an Authentication App implemented using the following technologies:

 - Container: Docker
 - Workspace: Nx